A relativistic quantum Euler-Poisson system derived from the Klein-Gordon-Poisson equation: hyperbolic-elliptic structure: Introduction

+This paper is concerned with a relativistic quantum hydrodynamic model motivated by the self-consistent Klein--Gordon--Poisson system.
+As a starting point, we consider the following Klein--Gordon equation coupled with a Poisson equation:

-where $m>0$ is the mass of the particle, $c$ is the speed of light, $\hbar$ is the Planck constant and $\varphi(x, t)$ is a complex-valued scalar field over the spacetime domain $\mathbb{R}^{3+1}$, describing the creation and annihilation of particles.
-In addition, $V(x, t)$ represents the Coulomb force arising from particle interactions.
-In the following, we assume that $V(x,t)$ is derived from the Poisson equation.
+posed on the three-dimensional space $\mathbb{R}^3$.
+Here $m>0$ denotes the particle mass, $c$ is the speed of light, and $\hbar$ is the reduced Planck constant.
+The unknown $\varphi=\varphi(x,t)$ is a complex-valued scalar field defined on $\mathbb{R}^{3+1}$.
+The potential $V$ is determined by the Poisson equation